goravel/goravel.github.io/en/security/encryption.md

 # Encryption

-Goravel's encryption services provide a simple, convenient interface for encrypting and decrypting text via OpenSSL using AES-256 encryption.
+Goravel's encryption services provide a simple, convenient interface for encrypting and decrypting text using AES-256 encryption.
 All of Goravel's encrypted values are signed using a message authentication code (GMAC) so that their underlying value can not be modified or tampered with once encrypted.

 ## Configuration